fBrx/fBrx.github.io-cms/content/page/about.md

 This is my personal site where I keep all kinds of stuff related to IT, photography and any other thoughts.

-This blog has been created with [Hugo](http://gohugo.io/), a static website engine.
-The theme is based on the [hugo-uno](https://github.com/SenjinDarashiva/hugo-uno) theme.
+This site has been created with [Hugo](http://gohugo.io/) - a static website engine - and [atom](https://atom.io/) - a highly customisable editor.
+The look & feel is based on the [hugo-uno](https://github.com/SenjinDarashiva/hugo-uno) theme.

 ## ...me